jpastuszek/httpimagestore/README.md

 Variables:

-* `digest` - input image digest based on it's content only; this is first 16 hex characters from SHA2 digest; ex. `2cf24dba5fb0a30e`
+* `input_digest` - input image digest based on it's content only; this is first 16 hex characters from SHA256 digest; ex. `9f86d081884c7d65`
+* `digest` - same as `input_digest`; deprecated, please use `input_digest` instead
+* `input_sha256` - input image digest based on it's content only; this is whole hex encoded SHA256 digest; ex. `9f86d081884c7d659a2feaa0c55ad015a3bf4f1b2b0b822cd15d6c15b0f00a08`
+* `image_digest` - digest of image being stored based on it's content only; this is first 16 hex characters from SHA256 digest; ex. `9f86d081884c7d65`
+* `image_sha256` - digest of image being stored based on it's content only; this is whole hex encoded SHA256 digest; ex. `9f86d081884c7d659a2feaa0c55ad015a3bf4f1b2b0b822cd15d6c15b0f00a08`
+* `uuid` - unique ID for request; ex. `1b68a767-8163-425a-a32c-db6ed7200343`
 * `path` - remaining (unmatched) request URL path
 * `basename` - name of the file without it's extension determined from `path`
 * `direname` - name of the directory determined form `path`